Call for applications: Marie Skłodowska-Curie Early Stage Researcher (Ph.D. Research Position)

 Please apply NOW, since the position will be filled when a suitable candidate is found.

 Information and contact:

-Please contact: Prof. Dr. Christian Heinze, if you have any questions, and/or send your application to him.
+Please contact: Prof. Dr. Maria-Esther Vidal, if you have any questions, and/or send your application to her.

 Applications will be processed according to the rules of the corresponding host institute and in compliance with the general rules for projects in the H2020/Marie Skłodowska-Curie programmes.
 Applications that do not meet the eligibility criteria will not be considered.

 NoBIAS ITN has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 860630.